It might be because I’m a former Apple employee, but I truly believe there is indeed an app for that.

 Perhaps the key to self-publishing success, other than talent, can be summarized in a single word – organization.

-Simply put, self-publishing involves a lot of moving pieces.
+As any good writing coach will tell you, self-publishing involves a lot of moving pieces.
 A book project has many phases, tasks, and deadlines.
 Keeping everything on track can be enough to test a person’s sanity.
 Thankfully, Trello has proved a gamechanger for me.

 Trello allows you to quickly and easily organize projects, workloads, collaborations, and other tasks.
 Some of the main reasons I love it include –